singhvirendra18gmailcom/forex-services/README.md

-# Rest-services
-Rest services examples with Spring Boot
+# forex services using spring boot and spring cloud.